An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 It only took Andrew few seconds to assess the situation: he saw John’s car, he saw the tow truck and the two of them on the ground.
 His many years of experience in the Forces made him take a quick decision and figure out right away what happened.
 He didn’t want to get out of the car before having a good laugh for himself: “So, John didn’t lose his fighting spirit after all!
 Ha, ha, ha!
 He went after the guy who punched him.
 Good job, John!
 Good job!”
 He finally got out of the car while trying to keep a straight face.

 John virtually froze.
 He recognized Andrew’s voice; turned around while still having one knee and a hand on the ground.
 Andrew couldn’t help but notice John’s resting position, position so known to both of them from all those years of grinding and training and playing and more grinding and training.
-It was the resting position they were all waiting for, the resting position that was giving them the chance to grasp an extra quantity of oxygen, the resting position when they were listening to the coach’s advises, when they were listening to the coach’s tactics that were laid in front of them.
+It was the resting position they were all waiting for, the resting position that was giving them the chance to grasp an extra quantity of oxygen when they were listening to the coach’s advises and tactics that were laid in front of them.
 A smile startled on the left corner of his bottom lip.
 “He is just missing the helmet, said Andrew to himself while trying to stop chuckling”.

 -So, what happened?
 Would you two gentlemen stand and talk to me, please?
 His voice became commanding and authoritarian, a voice that made both fighters realize that the Policeman wouldn’t accept an alternative to his request.